ros2/rclc/rclc/README.md

-## Guide to setup the let-executor with rcl API
+## Guide to setup the let-executor with RCL API

 You find the complete source code in the package `rclc_examples`, file example_executor.c.